Codex Ephesinus: Text

-Scholz had noted that "familiae plerumque adhaeret Constantinopolitanae" (today this family is called as the Byzantine text-type).
-Scrivener opposed that Scholz missed many remarkable readings of the codex, so his opinion is not reliable, but Tischendorf confirmed Scholz's opinion that it represents Constantinopolitanian text.
+BIblical scholar and textual critic Johann M. A. Scholz had noted that the manuscript "familiae plerumque adhaeret Constantinopolitanae" / frequently adheres to the Constantinopolitan Family (today this is called as the Byzantine text-type).
+Scrivener however differed in opinion, and noted that Scholz seemed to have missed many remarkable readings of the codex, so Scholz's opinion was not reliable.
+Biblical scholar, textual critic and manuscript hunter Constantin von Tischendorf disagreed with Scrivener, and concurred with Scholz's opinion that the text of the codex represents the Byzantine text-type.

-Hermann von Soden classified it to the textual group I^{φr}.
-Kurt Aland did not place it in any Category, but classified it to the textual family Family 1424.
+Textual critic Hermann von Soden classified it to the textual group I^{φr}.
+Biblical scholar Kurt Aland did not place it in any Category of his New Testament manuscript classification system, but classified it to the textual family Family 1424.